atnguyen01/BCI-GAME/README.md

 Once you have these components, you can clone this repository and open the Unity project.
 From there, you can run the project and start receiving fNIRS data from Turbo Satori.

 ## Before you use
-Make sure that the device running Turbo-Satori, MRTK fNIRS, and the HoloLens are all on the same WiFi network, and that the port number field is the same between Turbo-Satori and MRTK fNIRS (“55555” by default in MRTK fNIRS).
+Make sure that the device running Turbo-Satori, MRTK-fNIRS, and the HoloLens are all on the same WiFi network, and that the port number field is the same between Turbo-Satori and MRTK-fNIRS (“55555” by default in MRTK-fNIRS).
 Also make sure that your HoloLens is in developer mode, which can be turned on in Settings -> Update & Security -> For Developers.

 ## How to Use
 If you want to test/view MRTK-fNIRS in Unity:
 - Import the project into Unity.
 - Open the “TSI Network Interface” script and in the Start() method, input the IP address of the device running Turbo-Satori into the ipAddress variable.
-- Run Turbo-Satori (either real-time or a simulation), then run the app.
+- Run Turbo-Satori (either real-time or a simulation), then run this (Unity) app.

-If you want to view MRTK-fNIRS on HoloLens, first, follow the instructions above on inputing IP address into Unity.
+If you want to view MRTK-fNIRS on HoloLens, first, follow the instructions above on inputting IP address into Unity.
 Then, you will need to build it in Unity and deploy it to the HoloLens.
 First, import the project into Unity and go to File -> Build Settings.
 Select “Universal Windows Platform” for Platform, and click “Add Open Scenes.”
 Make sure the settings are as followed:
 - (optional) Target Device: HoloLens
 - Architecture: ARM64
 - Build Type: D3D Project